mauricecesare/Isabella-site/README.md

 ##
 _<p style="text-align: center;">"In the sixteenth century, the ancient Roman concept <br />of female beauty had utterly changed and Trissino understood this perfectly well.
 Like no other, he knew how to juxtapose Isabella's virtue, dress and beauty.
 With Trissino as the inspiration for the Portrait of Isabella in Red at hand, it becomes possible to go deeper into the meaning of Isabella's dress in her portrait. **Extolling her virtues in the Ritratti, Trissino stated that no one knew how to spend her money on 'praiseworthy' matters better than Isabella, resulting <br />in the virtue of liberalitá, or generosity.** (...)"</p>_

+<p style="text-align: center;">Van Dijk, S. (2019).
+Rubens and “The source and origin of all the pretty fashions in Italy“.
+The portrait of Isabella D’Este in Red.
+In A. D. Newman & L. Nijkamp (Hrsg.), Undressing Rubens: Fashion and Painting in Seventeenth-Century Antwerp (S. 135).
+London: Harvey Miller Publishers</p>

 ---